Wolf Theiss > Prague, Czech Republic > Firm Profile

 RUE Zavod Gazetnoi Bumagi

-- Representing Logstor in several civil proceedings in connection with the bankruptcy of its distributor in the Czech Republic.
+- Representing LOGSTOR, a Danish energy-efficient products manufacturer, in the bankruptcy of its exclusive distributor in the Czech Republic and Slovakia.

 Other key lawyers: